sage-code/eve/manual/processing.md

 ### Text functions

-* Text:    format (@Text: str, @Table: map);
+* Text:    format (Text: str, Table: map);
-* Text:    replace(@Text: str, @String: target, @String: arrow );
+* Text:    replace(Text: str, String: target, String: arrow );
-* integer: find   (@Text: str, @String: patern);
+* integer: find   (Text: str, String: patern);
-* integer: count  (@Text: str, @String: patern);
+* integer: count  (Text: str, String: patern);
-* integer: length (@Text: str);
+* integer: length (Text: str);

 **Reading a Text**

 Text is iterable by "word".
-The word separator is space.
+The word separator is one space.
 So we can read a text string word by word not line by line.
 We can use "for" iteration to check every word in the text.
-This makes EVE a text reader.
+One word can not start/end with space.

 **Note:**
 The text also support escape sequences like a normal string.
-However in a text literal we do not have to escape the quote symbols: "'" and '"'.
-However we have to escape three dots: "\..." inside text to avoid early termination by mistake.
+However in a text literal we do not have to escape the single quote symbols: "'".
+However we have to escape the double quotes like: "This is \"quoted\" text".
+This is very rare since quoted text should use symbols: "« »" like "«quoted»"

 **Read next:** [Databases](databases.md)